singularitypress/steam-deck-guide/markdown/steam-deck/custom-dll.md

 ---

 ## Summary
 If you want to use things like ReShade, Special K, Durante's DSFix, Great Ace Attorney fps unlocker, Trails in the Sky voice patches, et al. you'll need to add a custom `dll` to the game folder.
+On Steam OS, that alone isn't sufficient though.

+## Instructions
-On Steam OS, that alone isn't sufficient though; add the following to the launch parameters of the game in question:
+Add the following to the launch parameters of the game you're dropping a custom `dll` into:

 ```bash
 WINEDLLOVERRIDES="YOUR_DLL_NAME=n,b" %command%